Home » Faculty of Education » staff

 Mr. Heng Nareth

-Heng Nareth obtained his bachelor’s degree in Computer Science and Engineering from the Royal University of Phnom Penh (RUPP) in 2006.
-He has been working as an assistant in charge of administration and finance in the Faculty of Education.
-He assists the management team in preparing and managing all necessary works including payment, office supplies, and other related tasks that may be requested by the management team members.
+Mr. Heng Nareth obtained his Bachelor's degree in Computer Science and Engineering from the Royal University of Phnom Penh (RUPP) in 2006.
+He currently serves as an Assistant in charge of Administration and Finance in the Faculty of Education at RUPP.
+In this role, Heng Nareth provides essential support to the management team by preparing and managing various administrative tasks, including processing payments, managing office supplies, and handling other related responsibilities as requested by the management team.
+His dedication and meticulous attention to detail ensure the smooth operation of the faculty's administrative functions.

 Part-Time Staff